kunigami/kunigami.github.io/blog/_posts/2019-03-13-rust-memory-management.md

 Rust documentation is very detailed and well written.
 All the concepts presented in this post are explained in length there.
 In here I'm presenting them in my own words and different examples (`vec` instead of `string`).

 I also tried to group topics around memory management, which is different from the documentation.
-In there "lifetimes" are not covered under ownership and I skipped the generics discussion.
+In there, "lifetimes" are not covered under ownership and I skipped the generics discussion.

 ### References